 The Standard ECU is responsible for controlling many aspects of a Formula One car including:

 Taking the gearbox as an example, with the seamless shift gearbox fitted to most Formula One cars it is possible to perform an upshift at full throttle, with no loss of drive.
 Such a shift requires the control system to maintain full knowledge of the angle of every gear at all times.
 Gear engagement must be timed to 1/10,000sec accuracy.
 Due to the tremendous torque from the engine, if the timing is wrong, or the knowledge of the gear angles is incorrect, the gearbox will fail catastrophically during the shift.

 One key motivation for the FIA choosing a Standard ECU for Formula One was to prevent driver aids.
 Until the system was introduced, it was very difficult to police aids such as traction control and launch control.
-In over 15 years of supplying electronics into Formula One, McLaren Electronics has pioneered innovative security mechanisms to ensure that only approved versions of software can be used in the ECU.
+In over 15 years of supplying electronics into Formula One, McLaren Applied Technologies has pioneered innovative security mechanisms to ensure that only approved versions of software can be used in the ECU.

 - V10, V8

 - Traction control